 My patients know they are my main priority and I am willing to listen to their concerns and those of their family.
 I was very protective of my parents and their medical well-being was a challenge even though I have the knowledge base.
 I want to give my patients every opportunity to enjoy their retirement years.

 I do not like to give someone a psychiatric diagnosis without first making sure they are eating and sleeping.
 Then I can better assess their mood and cognition.
 It takes a team to help people live to their potential and we have that at Oro Valley Hospital.
-I will be able to see my patients on the inpatient unit and then follow them in an outpatient setting.
+I will be able to see my patients (55 years and above) on the inpatient unit and then follow them in an outpatient setting.

 When I am not working, I enjoy tennis, pickle ball, golf and my two dogs Punim and Shekel.